 ANC MPs used their majority in Parliament to unanimously reject a motion by the Democratic Alliance to impeach the president.

 An ANC insider told the M&G that there were only about 30 in the party’s 86-member NEC who supported Zuma, but that the group was well organised.
+“They make sure they caucus before every meeting, and they make sure their position emerges.”

 The South African Communist Party’s central committee meeting this past weekend resolved that Zuma’s apology was not enough, implying that he should step down.